xunne899/tgc-18-project-2-react/README.md

   webpage
 - Inform users about the customise bar soap recommended usage and treatment for different type's of skin

-- Allowing users to add, edit delete the collection of customise soap bar online
+- Allowing users to add, edit,update and delete the collection of customise soap bar online

 #### 2.2.a.
 User Goals